 - IGPE (International Guild of Professional Electrologists)

-- SCME (Society of Clinical and Medical Electrologists)
+- SCMHR (Society for Clinical and Medical Hair Removal)

 - ESNE (Electrolysis Society of the Northeast)

 - CPE (Certified Professional Electrologist) a certification governed by the AEA